 Following these recommendations as well as any others detailed by the physician can dramatically improve health for seniors with diabetes – as well as individuals who are hoping to avoid the disease.
 As a matter of fact, statistics show an incredible 50% reduction in the development of type 2 diabetes in people who keep their weight at a healthy level and who maintain a healthy diet.

 For seniors who struggle with following the lifestyle changes needed to remain healthy with diabetes, seeking the motivation and support of a close friend or family member can help.
-Hearts at Home’s Kansas City home care professionals can also provide the encouragement needed to keep up with healthy choices by planning and preparing delicious meals that are in line with a prescribed diet, transporting seniors to exercise classes and programs, providing companionship to keep spirits lifted, and more.
+Hearts at Home’s elder care experts in Overland Park, KS can also provide the encouragement needed to keep up with healthy choices by planning and preparing delicious meals that are in line with a prescribed diet, transporting seniors to exercise classes and programs, providing companionship to keep spirits lifted, and more.

-When it comes to quality care for Alzheimer’s, Kansas City families have an excellent partner in Hearts at Home.
-Contact us any time at 913-440-4209 to learn more about how we provide Alzheimer’s care Kansas City seniors need and how our expert senior care Overland Park KS area team can help improve quality of life for older adults struggling with chronic diseases like diabetes and Alzheimer’s disease, or any other condition of aging, with our personalized in-home care services for seniors.
+When it comes to quality Alzheimer’s care in Overland Park, KS, families have an excellent partner in Hearts at Home.
+Contact us any time at 913-440-4209 to learn more about how we provide Alzheimer’s care Overland Park, KS seniors need and how our expert senior care team can help improve quality of life for older adults struggling with chronic diseases like diabetes and Alzheimer’s disease, or any other condition of aging, with our personalized in-home care services for seniors.
 Visit our Service Area page for a full list of the areas in which we provide care.